-Beyond that, consider strategically-timed protein supplementation.
-A couple hours after working out and when you sleep are two times when protein synthesis (muscle repair) increases, so a post-exercise scoop of Beachbody Performance Recover and a pre-bedtime scoop of Beachbody Performance Recharge assures your body access to amino acids.
+Beyond that, consider strategically timed protein supplementation.
+A couple hours after working out and when you sleep are two times when protein synthesis (muscle repair) increases, so a post-exercise scoop of Beachbody Performance Recover and a pre-bedtime scoop of Beachbody Performance Recharge help ensure your body access to amino acids.

 “Amino acids are your body’s building blocks,” explains Denis Faye, Beachbody’s executive director of nutrition, “consuming them at the right times assures they’ll be there when you need them.”

-Beachbody Performance Recover also helps to fight fighting post-workout pain by including pomegranate extract into it’s formula, which a study at the University of Austin, in Texas, found to reduce exercise-induced muscle soreness by an average of 25 percent.
+Beachbody Performance Recover also helps you fight post-workout pain by including pomegranate extract into it’s formula, which a study at the University of Austin, in Texas, found to reduce exercise-induced muscle soreness by an average of 25 percent.

 And if you also consume a serving of Beachbody Performance Recharge, our overnight protein supplement, before bed, you’ll double down on soreness-fighting phytonutrients with a dose of tart cherry extract.